virtualcell/vcell/README.md

    git clone https://github.com/virtualcell/vcell
    ```
   * Open Eclipse, Import the project using Maven.
 Depending on the Eclipse version there'll be small differences with the importing steps.
     * Important!
-Deselect the ojdbc6 and ucp subprojects, then Finish to start importing.
+Deselect the `ojdbc6` and `ucp` subprojects, then Finish to start importing.
     * Once importing is finished (it takes a while) there will be errors.
-  * Open CommandPrompt again, navigate to the ojdbc6 folder and execute the script in the text file.
-Do the same for the ucp folder.
+  * Open CommandPrompt again, navigate to the `ojdbc6` folder and execute the script in the text file.
+Do the same for the `ucp` folder and `libcombine_java`.
   * Rebuild the project in Eclipse, there should be no more errors.
   * Create a Debug configuration as a Java Application.
      * the Main Class is cbit.vcell.client.test.VCellClientTest